MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/enable-urs-service-scheduling.md

 ### Get the Service Scheduling package

+To avail the service scheduling pakcage, the administrator of your organization needs to fill and submit a form.

 ### Enable Service Scheduling in the Customer Service Hub sitemap

+After you have availed the service scheduling pakcage, navigate to the Customer Service Hub sitemap and select **Enable**.

 ## Configure the new Service Scheduling experience

+You can configure all your entity records in the new service scheduling experience either from the user interface or by running SDK code samples.

+### Configure from user interface

-You can migrate and configure all your entity records from legacy to new service scheduling experience from the user interface by creating the entity records manually.
-Make sure that you have the Customer Service Manager, System Administrator, or System Customizer security role or equivalent permissions before performing the steps.
+Create the new entities manually in the new user interface.
+Make sure that you have the Customer Service Manager, System Administrator, or System Customizer security role or equivalent permissions before performing the steps in sequence as given in the section [About the new Service Scheduling experience](#about-the-new-service-scheduling-experience).

 > [!NOTE]
-> All the entity records can be migrated and configured using the user interface except Service Activity.
+> All the entity records can be configured using the user interface except Service Activity.
 To migrate and configure Service Activity, see here.

+### Configure using SDK code samples

+To configure entities in the new interface using SDK code samples, see <link to sushant's doc>

 ### See also